Stories about your behaviors, impact, and personal qualities told by others play an essential role in our evaluation of your application.

 Your letters of recommendation should provide specific examples and anecdotes that illustrate what you have done and how you have done it.

-Required: Two letters of recommendation.
-One recommendation from your current direct supervisor (or next best alternative) at work, and one recommendation from someone else who has supervised you.
+We require two letters of recommendation: one recommendation from your current direct supervisor (or next best alternative) at work and one recommendation from someone else who has supervised you.
+We do not allow letters of recommendation from family members and current or former direct reports.

 Choosing Your Recommenders